elenayinyin/Forecasting_Covid19_VaccincationRate/README.md

 - Examine correlations between vaccination and new death rate to get insights on how healthcare system, government, and industry can tackle this growing problem through increased immunization.

 **Attachments:**
 - **Covid19-vaccination.csv:** Official daily data for 218 countries collated by the Our World in Data team.
-Obtained from the link: https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations
 - **Complete_covid19_dataset.csv:** The complete official dataset.
+Both obtained from the link: https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations

 **Process:**
 - Clean up the missing dataset.
 Customize the data cleaning pipeline, examine the correlation matrix between the features, perform statistical tests to determine the similarity between their distributions, and then decide how to fill.